zestedesavoir/zmarkdown/packages/zmarkdown/README.md

   Only parse inline Markdown elements (such as links and emphasis, unlike lists and fenced code blocks)

+* `opts.stats`, bool, default: `false`

+  Will compute and return statistics about markdown text

 ### Response

 * `metadata.disableToc`, bool